azyva/dragom-site/pages/doc/config/design/properties.md

 See [tool bootstrap process][doc-config-design-tool-bootstrap-process] for more information.

-Model properties are documented [here][doc-config-config-init-properties].
+Initialization properties are documented [here][doc-config-config-init-properties].

 ### Java system properties